MadibaGroup/2024-Gadgets/content/docs/background/kzg.md

 Next, let us consider committing to polynomials.
 We can use any of the above schemes to commit to a complete description of a polynomial, where a complete description might be its coefficients, all of its roots, or a sufficient set of points on the polynomial.
 However we can also consider making a special purpose commitment function for polynomials that might allow us some useful things for dealing with polynomials.
 A wishlist for a polynomial scheme might look as follows:

 * Binding: necessary for commitments.
-* Optional Hiding: necessary for using the commitment for zk-SNARKs but not necessary for just SNARKs.
+* (Optionally) hiding: necessary for using the commitment for zk-SNARKs but not necessary for just SNARKs.
 * Useful homomorphisms:
   * Polynomial addition
   * Polynomial multiplication
 * Selective opening: demonstrating a single chosen point on a polynomial without revealing the rest of the polynomial.
 * Many-to-one (succinct): having $K_{P(X)}$ be constant-size regardless of how "big" (the degree) polynomial $P(X)$ is.

 The Kate-Zaverucha-Goldberg (KZG) polynomial commitment scheme gives us most of the above properties.
-Polynomial multiplication has a little red tape around it and the rest of the properties follow directly from KZG.
+Polynomial multiplication has a little red tape around it but the rest of the properties follow directly from KZG.
 KZG is only for univariant polynomials (which is all we will use in Plonkbook) however many research papers have shown how to adapt it to multivariant polynomials.

 ## KZG Commitments

 ### Starting Point

-KZG commitments will commit to a polynomial assuming it is in coefficient form.
+KZG commitments will commit to a univariate polynomial assuming it is in coefficient form.
 That is:
 $$
 P(\square)=c_0+c_1\cdot\square+c_2\cdot\square^2+c_3\cdot\square^3+c_4\cdot\square^4=\sum_{i=0}^d c_i\cdot\square^i
 $$